jjbailey/sentinal/README.md

     # ls -l example.log
     prw-r--r-- 1 sentinal sentinal 0 Dec  2 10:12 example.log

+Note the following conditions.
+If:

-If `command` is set, `template` must be set
+`command` is set, `template` must be set.

-If `loglimit` is greater than zero, sentinal rotates the log after it reaches the given size.
+`loglimit` is greater than zero, sentinal rotates the log after it reaches the given size.

-If `diskfree` is greater than zero, sentinal creates a thread to discard logs to free filesystem disk space.
+`diskfree` is greater than zero, sentinal creates a thread to discard logs to free disk space.

-If `inofree` is greater than zero, sentinal creates a thread to discard logs to free filesystem inodes.
+`inofree` is greater than zero, sentinal creates a thread to discard logs (files) to free inodes.

-If `expire` is greater than zero, sentinal removes logs older than the given time.
+`expire` is greater than zero, sentinal removes logs older than the given time.

-If `retmin` is greater than zero, sentinal retains `n` number of logs, regardless of expiration.
+`retmin` is greater than zero, sentinal retains `n` number of logs, regardless of expiration.

-If `retmax` is greater than zero, sentinal retains a maximum number of `n` logs, regardless of expiration.
+`retmax` is greater than zero, sentinal retains a maximum number of `n` logs, regardless of expiration.

-If `postcmd` is specified, the value is passed as a command to `bash -c` after the log closes or rotates.
+`postcmd` is specified, the value is passed as a command to `bash -c` after the log closes or rotates.
 Optional.

 ### Disk Space Example